Intercepting Exfiltration with Threat Insight (2814)

 NIOS-X servers must be connected to Threat Defense, and the DFP service must run on them.
 Please review the prerequisites section.

-In this task, we aim to start an exfiltration attack against OPH1 (10.100.0.110) and observe Threat Insight behavior.
+In this task, we aim to start an exfiltration attack against OPH1 (10.100.0.110) and observe Threat Insight’s behavior.
 Based on our investigation in the previous step, we know that the rules will allow traffic while keeping logs.
 So, when running the exfiltration script, we should be able to verify this behavior through the script’s output and security logs.

 1. Open a terminal window and enter the command exfiltration-client 10.100.0.110.

-• NOTE: 10.100.0.110 is the IP address for the NIOS-X server NX-1 running the DFP service DFP-OPH1.
+• 10.100.0.110 is the IP address for the NIOS-X server OPH-1 running the DFP service DFP-OPH1.

 2. The output of the script should indicate that exfiltrated data has been received.